Xiaoping-Li/Notes/CSS/Font Size.md

 ## Use a Combination of Percent and Em
 The solution that works in all browsers, is to set a default font-size in _percent_ for the <body> element.

 ```
 body {
   font-size: 100%;
 }
 h1 {
   font-size: 2.5em;
 }
 ```
 It shows the same text size in all browsers, and allows all browsers to zoom or resize the text!

+## Responsive Font Size
+The text size can be set with a **vw** unit, which means the "_viewport width_.

+That way the text size will follow the size of the browser window.